 What Causes Skeeter Syndrome?

 A. There is a medical term for your exaggerated reaction to mosquito bites.
 It’s called “Skeeter Syndrome” (American Family Physician, Dec.
 15, 2013).
 The intense redness and itching is caused by allergens in the saliva of mosquitoes.
-Symptoms can persist far longer than a typical bite response.
-Why some people are hypersensitive remains a mystery.
+In addition, these severe symptoms persist far longer than a typical bite response.
+Unfortunately, dermatologists don’t know exactly why some people are hypersensitive.

 Some people (I am one of them) react in a similar way to chigger bites.
 A chigger bite leaves a big red itchy area.
 If not treated promptly, a blister can form.
 The itching is often unbearable.
 The bumps and blisters can last for weeks.

 The best way to overcome such extreme reactions is with topical prescription-strength corticosteroids like triamcinolone.
 My dermatologist prescribes an even stronger steroid called clobetasol (Temovate).